hyunyoung2/Hyunyoung2_Ctypes-CFFI-SWIG/Ctypes/tutorial2/README.md

 # Ctypes tutorial 2

+# How to wrapping function and structure written in c on python with ctypes

+First, Let's design the code to practice ctypes.

-There is a pair of (x, y) coodirnates and function surrounding it, and this has a line.
+There is a pair of (x, y) coodirnates and a line variable has a start point and end point with functions surrounding them.

 Let's see the code like this: